vipulnaik/diet-exercise-health/events/2024/2024-exercise-tracker.md

 I resumed regular jogging as well as all my other regular exercises on 2024-08-29; I still didn't resume strength exercise.

+## 2024-08-30: skipping of exercise due to lunch meeting

+On 2024-08-30, I chose to skip my exercise due to a lunch meeting.
+This was both due to time constraints and to conserve energy.
+This was good because I spent about four continuous hours standing/walking, so having all my energy intact was helpful.